merlucy/yjnotes/README.md

 # ChamberNotes
-A diary bash script for daily record entries.
+A diary made using bash scripts.

+First created on January 17th